 Slugs are basically nocturnal snails without the shell.
-Some would assume that they dont have much appeal.
+Did you know that there are around 30 species in the UK, but only four are considered to be garden pests?
+Most people assume that slugs don't have much appeal.
 When, for example, did you see a drawing of a slug?
-They dont make particularly attractive subjects for a portrait.
+They don't make particularly attractive subjects for a portrait.
 But if you were a hedgehog, however, you might feel differently.
 Slime included, these make a great snack.
 A full, three-course meal, in fact.
 They are packed full of tasty nutrients if you like that sort of thing.

-Feeling queasy?
-The gastropods do have an important role to play in the ecosystem, so lets forgive them for being ugly and even for making us ill.
+The gastropods do have an important role to play in the ecosystem, so let's forgive them for being ugly and even for making us ill.
 They contribute towards breaking down vegetation and waste matter, thereby creating compost.
 A world without slugs would be a poorer place.
 Not everyone picks up their dog deposits using one of those fragrant plastic bags.
 And who do we have to thank for breaking down the excrement?
 You've guessed the answer.
-Together with bacteria, flies and various enzymes, these garden pests chomp their way through lots of unsavoury matter, so its no wonder they end up with parasites.
+Together with bacteria, flies and various enzymes, these garden pests chomp their way through lots of unsavoury matter, so it's no wonder they end up with parasites.

 Most importantly, perhaps, they end up on the dinner plates of a whole host of garden creatures such as the aforementioned hedgehogs; frogs; toads; birds; snakes; badgers; moles and certain beetles.
 The larder for creatures that we generally love to see would be severely depleted if we exterminated all the slugs.